In Yukon, the spectacular scenery all around allows us to rise above the pain and monotony that is sometimes experienced when running on paved roads.

 Whitehorse is a small city set over a large tract of real estate with hundreds of kilometers of walking, trekking, running and mountain biking trails.
 From the valley bottom trails at the rivers edge, to the ridge tops of Grey Mountain, Mt.
 McIntyre and Haeckel Hill, there are trails to challenge and treat every athlete regardless of fitness level.
 Enthusiasts are seen using the 70 kilometers of cross country ski trails of the Whitehorse Cross Country Ski Club at the Mount McIntyre facility or the old wood cutter trails on the slopes of Grey Mountain.
 There is less pain yet possibly more to gain by going cross-country.

 Yukon has two running tracks: one at the Watson Lake Secondary School in Watson Lake the other at the FH Collins High School in Whitehorse.
 Both tracks are a crushed gravel surface.
-The Watson Lake track is approximately 400m with square corners.
+The Watson Lake track is three lanes and approximately 250m with square corners.
 The track in Whitehorse is a six lane ~400m track and is the site of the annual high school track and field meet.
 This track is used by the Yukon’s track and field team and is where a group of mature athletes meet for weekly speed/interval sessions.

 Athletics Yukon provides opportunities to young athletes to prepare for and compete at a number of out-of-Yukon events.
 The Jack Brow meet is held annually in Kelowna, BC at the end of June.
 This meet provides for age class events in most events in all disciplines (running, jumping and throwing).
 We often take athletes to the Jack Brow to allow them to compete at a well-organized event on a rubber track.
 Teams are trained for and taken to the Western Canada and Canada Summer Games.
 Athletes who are 16 and 17 and exhibit both talent and dedication to the sport are offered the opportunity to join the BC-Yukon team that competes in the Legion National Track and Filed Championships and training camp.